ElemeFE/obsolete-webpack-plugin/.github/PULL_REQUEST_TEMPLATE.md

 Ensure pass the following processes before submitting the pull request.

 - [] Commit messages are rebased and meaningful.
-- [] Try best to keep code clean and readable.
+- [] Try best to make code clean and readable.
-- [] Have passed test and cover most cases.
+- [] Have passed test cases and cover most conditions.